Leodotpy/sd-pixel/README.md

 Extensions > Install from URL > Paste `https://github.com/Leodotpy/sd-pixel.git` > Install

+(You may need to restart the webui once for the extension to load.
+This can also be done from the extensions page)

 # Feature Comparison Examples

 | Effect  | Before | After |